 The average amount of money raised per participant in peer-to-peer fundraising campaigns increased 35% from 2019 to 2020(viii), and this strategic nonprofit funding strategy continues to grow in popularity.

-Nonprofit Funding Opportunity: Peer-to-Peer Fundraising Campaigns
+Nonprofit Fundraising Opportunity: Peer-to-Peer Fundraising Campaigns

 Peer-to-peer networking creates an authentic connection between your supporters and the work of your nonprofit.
 By facilitating organic outreach from one supporter to the next, peer-to-peer fundraising campaigns allow people who are passionate about your mission to share their personal stories and draw more eyeballs to the work you do.